North Star (1897 sternwheeler): Joint operations with Kootenay River Navigation Company

-During 1898, Captain Armstrong and Captain M. L. McCormack, manager of the Kootenay River Navigation Company, combined their efforts on the upper Kootenay, with the Armstrong boats North Star and Gwendoline receiving 60% of the freight receipts, with the balance to McCormack's single boat J.D.
+During 1898, Captain Armstrong and Captain M. L. McCormack, manager of the Kootenay River Navigation Company, combined their efforts on the upper Kootenay, with the Armstrong boats North Star and receiving 60% of the freight receipts, with the balance to McCormack's single boat J.D.
 Farrell.
 In October 1898 railroads were completed in the Kootenay region, and traffic quickly shifted over to the railways, leaving the steamboats without business.
-North Star was laid up at Jennings, Montana with other upper Kootenay river sternwheelers until 1901, when the A. Guthrie Co. put them back in service to transport supplies for construction of the extension of the Great Northern Railway to Fernie, BC.
-In the fall of 1901, the railway construction was complete, and North Star and the other steamboats were laid up again.
+North Star was laid up at Jennings, Montana with other upper Kootenay river sternwheelers until 1901, when the A. Guthrie Co. put them back in service to transport supplies for construction of the extension of the Great Northern Railway to Fernie, British Columbia.
+In late 1901, the railway construction was complete, and North Star and the other steamboats were laid up again.

 Transit of Baillie-Grohman Canal

-Lock of the Baillie-Grohman canal probably circa 1895.
-The lock gates shown in this photograph were deliberately destroyed by Capt.
-F.P.
+Lock of the Baillie-Grohman canal probably c.
+1895.
+The lock gates shown in this photograph were deliberately destroyed by Captain F.P.
 Armstrong in bringing North Star through the canal in June 1902.